datapilot-canada/gitea-mcp/README.md

 # Prompt Samples
 ## Creating an issue
-Create a new issue in the 'datapilot-gitea-mcp' repository to track the implementation of the new feature.
+Create a new issue in the 'your-repository' repository to track the implementation of the new feature.
 Add the 'enhancement' label to it.